-- Italia Conti fully recognises its role in helping prevent people being drawn into terrorism, which includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views that terrorists exploit. - Italia Conti understand that radicalisation is usually a process, not an event.
+- Italia Conti Associates fully recognises its role in helping prevent people being drawn into terrorism.
+(This can include both violent and non-violent extremism).
+This helps to minimise the risk of creating an atmosphere conducive to terrorism which can popularise views that terrorists exploit. - Italia Conti Associates understands that radicalisation is usually a process, not an event.
 During that process, behaviours as well as opinions are likely to change.
-These changes may be apparent to the friends, families and work colleagues of the person concerned. - Italia Conti will aim to ensure that their arrangements for the implementation of the Equality Duty balance their responsibilities towards equality with their responsibilities to protect student and staff welfare under the Prevent duty. - The Prevent work undertaken will be closely aligned with the existing Safeguarding or equivalent procedures. - Any concerns about a student at risk of radicalisation should be made as a Safeguarding referral where it is appropriate to do so under Italia Conti policies.
-The Prevent SPOC should be notified about such concerns as a matter of urgency. - The Italia Conti Prevent SPOC will decide upon whether a referral to an external agency is appropriate.
-Where appropriate and legal to do so, the Italia Conti Prevent SPOC will share information with other institutions and key partners, such as the local Prevent group. - Italia Conti will ensure its Safeguarding policy (or equivalent) is aligned with the Prevent duty and will ensure that it abides by any locally agreed inter-agency procedures relating to safeguarding. - The Governing Body will ensure that appropriate policies, procedures, and networks are in place to enable the Prevent duty of Italia Conti to be discharged.
+These changes may be apparent to the friends, families and work colleagues of the person concerned. - Italia Conti Associates will aim to ensure that their arrangements for the implementation of the Equality Duty balance their responsibilities towards equality with their responsibilities to protect student and staff welfare under the Prevent Duty. - The Prevent work undertaken will be closely aligned with the existing Safeguarding or equivalent procedures. - Any concerns about a student at risk of radicalisation should be made as a Safeguarding referral where it is appropriate to do so under Italia Conti Associates policies.
+The Prevent SPOC should be notified about such concerns as a matter of urgency. - The Italia Conti Associates Prevent SPOC will decide upon whether a referral to an external agency is appropriate.
+Where appropriate and legal to do so, the Italia Conti

+Associates Prevent SPOC will share information with other institutions and key partners, such as the local Prevent group.

+- Italia Conti Associates will ensure its Safeguarding and Child Protection Policy (or equivalent) is aligned with the Prevent Duty and will ensure that it abides by any locally agreed inter-agency procedures relating to safeguarding. - The Governing Body will ensure that appropriate policies, procedures, and networks are in place to enable the Prevent Duty of Italia Conti Associates to be discharged.